In wp-config.php you can find the root password of the database.

 The message "Incorrect username or password" inside a 200 code response should appear if the credentials aren't valid.

-Also there is a faster way to brute-force credentials using system.multicall
+Also there is a faster way to brute-force credentials using system.multicall as you can try several credentials on the same request:

-If you can find the method pingback.ping inside the list you can make the Wordpress send an arbitrary request to any host/port.
 This can be used to ask thousands of Wordpress sites to access one location (so a DDoS is caused in that location) or you can use it to make Wordpress lo scan some internal network (you can indicate any port).

 If you get faultCode with **a value greater then 0** (17), it means the port is open.

-in the previous section to learn how to abuse this method to cause DDoS.
+Take a look to the use of system.multicallin the previous section to learn how to abuse this method to cause DDoS.

 This file usually exists under the root of the Wordpress site: /wp-cron.php